Wiki · Concept · Last reviewed June 24, 2026

 Definition

-A Transformer is a deep learning architecture that processes sequences by using attention to relate tokens to other tokens.
+A Transformer is a deep learning architecture that processes token representations through repeated blocks of attention, feed-forward or MLP layers, residual connections, normalization, embeddings, and position information.
 The original 2017 paper Attention Is All You Need introduced an encoder-decoder model for machine translation and showed that recurrence and convolution were not required for strong sequence transduction.

-The core idea is self-attention: each token forms a representation by comparing itself with other tokens in the same sequence.
-This lets the model build context-sensitive representations in parallel rather than reading a sentence strictly one step at a time.
+The core idea is self-attention: each token forms a representation by comparing itself with other tokens in the same sequence and mixing their value vectors according to learned compatibility scores.
+This lets the model build context-sensitive representations in parallel during training rather than reading a sentence strictly one step at a time.

-In later large language models, the Transformer became less a single model and more a general architectural family.
+In later systems, the Transformer became less a single model than an architectural family.
 Decoder-only Transformers power GPT-style next-token models.
 Encoder-only Transformers power BERT-style representation models.
 Encoder-decoder Transformers remain important for translation, summarization, and sequence-to-sequence tasks.
+Vision Transformers, diffusion Transformers, and multimodal Transformers adapt the same pattern to patches, frames, latent tokens, code, audio, and tool traces.

 Technical Lineage